getkirby/starterkit/README.md

 ### Try Kirby for free
 You can try Kirby and the Starterkit on your local machine or on a test server as long as you need to make sure it is the right tool for your next project. … and when you’re convinced, [buy your license](https://getkirby.com/buy).

+The starterkit is a demo of basic Kirby features.
+It's not recommended to be used "as is" in production.
+Please, follow our documentation closely for more features and guides on how to build secure, high-quality websites with Kirby.

 ### Get going
 Read our guide on [how to get started with Kirby](https://getkirby.com/docs/guide/quickstart).